 By the late 1920s Leni sought to change the direction of her career.
 This was brought on by the amount of dangerous mountain climbing she had endured while making Bergfilms.
 As a result, Riefenstahl considered a move into a safer area, directing rather than acting.
 Her ambition however was curtailed by a lack of necessary funds.
 Instead Leni made another film with Fanck and Udet called Storm Over Mount Blanc (1931).
 In this film Leni put in a good performance in what was her first talkie.

 Next she starred in a ski comedy called The White Frenzy (1930-31).
 Riefenstahl did not like this film although it did provide her with funds to become a director.
 Leni then hoped to star in a film called The Blue Angel with the director Josef von Sternberg.
 Sternberg however preferred Marlene Dietrich.
-Since then, Riefenstahl always expressed a real disdain for Dietrich describing her as a crude woman.
+After this, Riefenstahl always expressed a real disdain for Dietrich describing her as a crude woman.

 Riefenstahl’s last film as an actress rather than director was SOS Eisberg (Iceberg) in 1933.
 Against his wishes, Fanck was forced by Universal Studios to have Leni as the film’s star.
 The film had two versions with two different leading men.
 One version was made for the German market and the other for the English-speaking market.
 Riefenstahl met Hitler before joining the crew to make this film.
 At the premier in Berlin on 30 August 1933 she chose to give the cheering audience a Nazi salute.